Sarcoptic Mange In Your Dog “Scabies”

 There are a number of sarcoptic mites.
 The ones that affect dogs are slightly different from the ones that affect other non-canine animals.
 When a mite jumps to the wrong type of animal, it will live on that animal for a time.
 We used to think that these wrong-host infections die out of their own accord.
 However, some cases in cats appear to be due to the sarcoptic mite normally found on dogs.

 If you associate with a pet that has sarcoptic mange, you may begin to itch.
 These human infections with dog sarcoptic mites are temporary (1-2 wks) – but they are quite itchy and unpleasant.
 They commonly form on the arms, neck and torso near elastic bands that give the parasite traction.
 So be sure to use gloves when you handle an infected pet and put all your garments in a hot wash cycle when you finish tending to your pet.
-The exception are folks with weakened immune systems – diseases like AIDS, cancer, autoimmune diseases or chemotherapy.
+The exceptions are folks with weakened immune systems – diseases like AIDS, cancer, autoimmune diseases or chemotherapy.
 In those people, sarcoptic mange infections can be more severe.

 When cats become infected from infected dogs in the home, the infection is usually temporary.